tylerdotrar/Invoke-FileUpload/README.md

 # Invoke-FileUpload
-PowerShell script to upload files over HTTPS to a custom Python-based flask server.
+Python x PowerShell encrypted file transfer using a custom Python-based flask server and self-signed certs.

 # Overview
 This is a small, stripped down version of a feature from a project I was working